Role models of greatness.

 A numbered limited edition hard cover portfolio of his drawings was published in Paris in 1986, and Rex Verboten, a retrospective hardcover volume on his work, was distributed by the German publishing house Bruno Gmünder.

-As a creator of sexually perverse and psychologically disturbing imagery, his subject matter fell victim to the political correctness and self-censorship that intimidated gay media during the Reagan era.
-For this reason, Rex relocated to Europe, where he continues to live and work (Amsterdam).
+As a creator of hyper-masculine, sexually perverse and psychologically disturbing imagery, his subject matter fell victim to the political correctness and self-censorship that intimidated gay media during the Reagan era.
+For this reason, Rex relocated to Europe, where he lived and worked (Amsterdam) until his death last month (March, 2024).

 Among his contemporaries, Rex’s work stands out for its challenging content.
 His art continues to be confrontational and controversial as he dares to produce images of marginal and perverse sexual urges that many of his viewers may not ever want to admit to but nevertheless find savagely erotic.